Institute of Physics

-The Institute of Physics (IOP) is a UK-based learned society and professional body that works to advance physics education, research and application.
+The Institute of Physics (IOP) is a UK-based not-for-profit learned society and professional body that works to advance physics education, research and application.

 It was founded in 1874 and has a worldwide membership of over 20,000.
 The IOP is the Physical Society for the UK and Ireland and supports physics in education, research and industry.
-In addition to this, the IOP provides services to its members including careers advice and professional development and grants the professional qualification of Chartered Physicist (CPhys), as well as Chartered Engineer (CEng) as a nominated body of the Engineering Council.
+In addition to this, the IOP provides services to its members including careers advice and professional development and grants the professional qualification of Chartered Physicist (CPhys), as well as Chartered Engineer (CEng) as a nominated body of the Engineering Council; it also holds its own separate Royal Charter.
 The IOP's publishing company, IOP Publishing, publishes 85 academic titles.